Bachelor of Arts (BA) Degree with a Major in Electrical and Computer Engineering

 HONORS MECHANICS (WITH LAB) 1

-Select 1 course from the following:4
+Select 1 from the following:4

 ELECTRICITY & MAGNETISM (WITH LAB)